Dr. Elden Wiebe

 Elden has a PhD (Organization Analysis) from the University of Alberta, a Master of Christian Studies (Biblical Theology) from Regent College (Vancouver, BC), and a BA (Christianity and Culture) from Trinity Western University.
 Most recently Elden taught Strategic Management and Organization Theory at both the MBA and undergraduate level at the Sobey School of Business, Saint Mary's University, Halifax, for 4 years prior to joining King's.
 Elden also has seven and a half years of experience in church ministry.

-Elden's current research involves:
+Elden's current research involves the following:

 1) studying the role of corporate historians/archivists to better understand how they help an organization to position themselves for competitive advantage